stennety/mywebsite/_posts/2024-11-03-genai-capturing-new-york-moments.md

 ---
 layout: post
-title: "Testing GenAI to capture a NYC Moment"
+title: "Testing GenAI to capture a Moment"
-excerpt: "Exploring generative AI tools to capture moments in NYC - my first creative project using Runway, Udio, and Kling."
+excerpt: "Exploring generative AI tools to capture moments in NYC and New Jersey - my first creative project using Runway, Udio, and Kling."
 image: "/images/genai-nyc-runway_statue_of_liberty_waterfront.jpg"

 ---